AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Numeric functions.md

 -   Response parameters

-    Returns the smallest integer greater than or equal to the number specified by`n`.
+    Returns the smallest integer that is greater than or equal to the number specified by`n`.

 -   Examples